 Click Playback tab.
 The name is quite misleading, it configures peer-assisted networking instead.

-Most internet connections have very limited upload bandwith, so it is not advisable to share it with other users who visit the same web site.
+Some internet connections have very limited upload bandwith, so it is not advisable to share it with other users who visit the same web site.
 If your upload bandwith is full or nearly full, it will also strongly affect download speed (web pages open very slowly).

 To prevent slowdowns, click Block all sites from using peer-assisted networking.